MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **rights**: A reference to the list of rights retrieved

-* **context**: The same context that was passed to ProtectionEngine::GetRightsForLabelIdAsync.
+* **context**: The same context that was passed to [ProtectionEngine::GetRightsForLabelIdAsync](#classmip_1_1ProtectionEngine_1a73c3d2652d0e3b1ed4f6edb38eee1022)

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync. and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](class_mip_protectionengine_observer.md#ongetrightsforlabelidsuccess-function) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](class_mip_protectionengine_observer.md#ongetrightsforlabelidfailure-function)
+An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](undefined) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](undefined)

 ### OnGetRightsForLabelIdFailure function
 Called when retrieving rights for a label ID for the user.

 Parameters:
-* **error**: [Error](class_mip_error.md) that occurred while retrieving rights
+* **error**: [Error](undefined) that occurred while retrieving rights

-* **context**: The same context that was passed to ProtectionEngine::GetRightsForLabelIdAsync.
+* **context**: The same context that was passed to [ProtectionEngine::GetRightsForLabelIdAsync](undefined)

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](class_mip_protectionengine_observer.md#ongetrightsforlabelidsuccess-function) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](class_mip_protectionengine_observer.md#ongetrightsforlabelidfailure-function)
+An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](undefined) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](undefined)